doriancodes/linkleaf/README.md

 ## Roadmap / Ideas

-- Export feeds to JSON, Markdown, or HTML.
+- Export feeds to JSON, Markdown.
 - Import from bookmark managers or RSS.
 - Filtering and searching links by tags or date.
+- Sanitise input (remove duplicates)